Kat2800/Mojito/README.md

 <br><br>
 # STILL UNDER DEVELOPMENT
 ## No release and ISO or IMG file will be made before version 1.0.
-Using the code now may have bugs or incomplete pieces. 💿❌ If you want to install it without a iso file, go to "How to setup and install" section.
+Using the code now may have bugs or incomplete pieces. 💿❌ If you want to install it without a iso file, go to "Setup and installation" section.
 <br><br>

 # About